wynaut/gems-tools-pro-wiki/GeMS-Tools-Documentation.md

 * The unit age will be saved in Age.
 * The unit description will be saved in Description, with or without formatting tags as desired.
 See below and checkbox help.

+Note that not all styles in 'DMU_template.docx' in the Resources folder of this toolbox are recognized by this tool, in particular, paragraph styles such as `DMU NoIndent`, `DMU Quotation`, and `DMU - List Bullet` are ignored.

 Regarding text formatting tags, ArcGIS Pro recognizes two flavors of tags depending on where the text is intended to be displayed.
 For labelling and annotation, [ArcGIS text formatting tags ](https://pro.arcgis.com/en/pro-app/latest/help/mapping/text/text-formatting-tags.htm)are recognized while HTML tags are used in pop-ups.
 The tool assumes that all text in Description would only be viewed in pop-ups whereas the text in Label will likely be used for labeling but might also appear in pop-ups.
 For Description there is only the choice to have character styling converted to HTML tags while both options exist for Label text.
 Only a small set of either [ArcGIS Text Formatting Tags](https://pro.arcgis.com/en/pro-app/latest/help/mapping/text/text-formatting-tags.htm) or HTML tags are written by the tool:

 * ArcGIS only: `<fnt>`, `<bol>`, `<ita>` , `'size'` , `'italic'` , `'style'` and `'wght'` attributes in `<fnt>`